billdingwall/Portfolio/src/posts/kava-asset-onboarding.md

   </button>
 </section>

-#### A combersome process
+#### The DeFi funnel is cumbersome

-The full funnel for supplying assets to a DeFi app is pretty combersome.
 It involves multiple steps controlled by multiple companies and products that may or may not easily connect with they other.
 Being a decentralized finance platform, we didn’t require KYC, so couldn’t sell coins directly with cash or credit cards.
-Our part of the funnel focused on the assets that had already been withdrawn from central exchanges (CEXs) to a self custody wallet.
+So we largely had to focus on users that had already withdrawn assets from central exchanges (CEXs) to a self custody wallet.

 <figure class="Article-image">
   <img src="/../../img/kava-onboarding/Overall-DeFi-Flow.jpg" />
 </figure>

-#### Finding Value in the App
+#### Finding value in the App was overwhelming

 After pulling assets off a central exchange and finding Kava, there was a lot to take in, a lot of data in tables.
-Unless you understand the nuances of Defi it can be difficult for figure out what to do and where to go.
+Unless you understand the nuances of Defi it can be difficult to figure out what to do and where to go.
 We often got feedback that users wanted some guidance when landing on the app.
-Most users were drawn to simply supplying to Kava Lend.
+Most users were drawn to simply supplying to Kava Lend since all uses had to do to earn was supply.

 <figure class="Article-image">
   <img src="/../../img/kava-onboarding/Kava-side-by-side.jpg" />
   <figcaption class="u-padBottomMd">Side by Side Kava Feature app and Staking in Trust Wallet (right)</figcaption>
 </figure>

-#### Deposting & Supplying
+#### Deposting & supplying was scattered

 Even with the simplest use case of supplying to Kava Lend, users had to bounce between multiple pages and modals to then connect their wallet, deposit to the Kava blockchain and and supply to Lend.